tenable/terrascan-rego-editor/CONTRIBUTING.md

 ## Setting up Terrascan Rego Editor for local development

-To develop `terrascan-rego-editor`, you'll need the following installed in your system: Node, NPM, VSCode, git.
+To develop `terrascan-rego-editor`, you'll need the following installed in your system: Node, NPM, VS Code, git.

 Follow these steps after you install the required packages:
 1. Fork the `terrascan-rego-editor` repo on GitHub.